 So we just painted this Gate Frame with the Atom X88 spray gun and it came out great.
 One thing we screwed up on was I ran out of hardener so I had to use another brand hardener at the very end and it gave me a little chemical reaction so I had to stop spraying.

 There are two coats on here.
-I wanted to put three coats and they came out pretty glossy, not bad for you know a single-stage paint job as you can see, it looks great.
+I wanted to put three coats and they came out pretty glossy, not bad for a single-stage paint job as you can see, it looks great.

 And you know it’s just a gate frame, so you could use automotive spray guns to basically paint anything.
 And now we’re going to go ahead and cut the slots put them in and the gate will be done.